stape-io/tiktok-web-tag/README.md

 The tag provides robust support for privacy and compliance requirements:

--   **TikTok Consent Mode**: Configure the pixel to operate in an "opt-in" (waits for consent) or "opt-out" (fires until consent is revoked) mode.
+-   **TikTok Consent Mode**: Configure the pixel to operate in an **opt-in** (waits for consent before loading the SDK) or **opt-out** (fires until consent is explicitly revoked) mode.
 -   **Manual Consent**: Explicitly grant or deny consent for the pixel to fire.
 -   **GTM Consent Mode**: The tag respects GTM's native consent signals, specifically checking for `ad_storage` consent.
+When combined with opt-in mode, the SDK load is deferred until consent is granted via a consent listener.
 -   **Limited Data Use (LDU)**: Enable LDU for users in U.S. states with specific data privacy laws.

+#### Consent-Aware SDK Loading

+The tag gates TikTok SDK loading on consent status.
+When consent is denied, the tag exits early without loading the SDK or firing any network requests, rather than loading the SDK and relying solely on `revokeConsent` to suppress events.
+This means:

+-   **Opt-out mode**: If consent is denied (manually or via `ad_storage`), the tag returns immediately.
+No SDK script is injected and no pixel is initialized.
+If consent was previously granted and the SDK is already loaded, a `revokeConsent` command is issued to suppress further events.
+-   **Opt-in mode**: The SDK load is deferred until consent is explicitly granted.
+Events are queued in the shim (the lightweight queue created before the SDK loads) and only flushed once the SDK loads after consent is granted.
+-   **Google Consent Mode integration**: When `ad_storage` is initially denied, the SDK load is deferred via a consent listener.
+Once `ad_storage` is granted, the SDK loads and queued events are sent.

+This approach avoids unnecessary script loading, reduces page overhead when consent is withheld, and prevents the pixel from being marked as initialized before consent is verified.

+#### Storage Gating

+`localStorage` interactions (reading and writing Event User Data Enhancement) are also gated on consent.
+When consent has not been granted, the tag skips reading from and writing to `localStorage`, ensuring no user data is persisted without permission.

 ### Server-Side Deduplication